 - Nike: Nike scores rather well in this section, earning four points in total for offering Click & Collect at their stores, as well as letting the customer know early on that this option is available, instead of only showing it during the checkout process.

 - Puma: Puma receives zero points here, because the available service is very basic at best.
 There is no option for Click & Collect of any sort, only the main company page is on social media, and while shopping on the European site of Puma, there was no store locator to speak of.
 I had to find the U.S. website and use their store locator to find a store in London.

 3. Cross Channel Communication

-As a third area of research, and the first in-store category, I was interested in the engagement of store clerks with cross channel experience, their ability to transfer customers from offline to online, and in-store technology to facilitate a seamless experience.
+As a third area of research, and the first in-store category, we were interested in the engagement of store clerks with cross channel experience, their ability to transfer customers from offline to online, and in-store technology to facilitate a seamless experience.

 - Asics: Asics scores only one point in this section even though the store had a large interactive video wall.
 At the time of my visit, however, it had been out of order for some time.
 Store clerks were also unable to place customer orders online and ship products home.